Themadhood/Error/README.md

 A Group of defs to upload Errors to a google Sheet

-need to set google sheets Workbook url by setting ErrorURL variable

-need to eather have a google .json named Credentals or set Credentals var with your Credentals
+Befor use you need to set the url and Credentals

 Included
 + dict settings